moses-smt/mosesdecoder/README.md

 	3. "w_learningrate" : is the learning rate for online algorithm to update the weight of online feature

-There are different online learning algorithms implemented to update the features and the feature weights
+There are different online learning algorithms implemented to update the features and the feature weights.

-	1. features : MIRA, Perceptron
+	1. features : MIRA("-f_learningalgorithm mira"), Perceptron ("-f_learningalgorithm perceptron")

-	2. weights : MIRA
+	2. weights : MIRA("-w_learningalgorithm mira")

 Input can be of two types.